-- Disability-Competent Care Self-Paced Training Assessment Review Tool (DCC-START) - a free resource to assist health plans, systems and provider organizations in strengthening their efforts to provide more integrated, coordinated care to members with disabilities by: - Assessing the disability competence of training materials. - Identifying opportunities for training augmentation and enhancement informed by the DCC-START model. - Offering a tailored selection of additional resources to enhance the effectiveness and completeness of the organization's disability training materials. - Visit https://resourcesforintegratedcare.com to access the DCC-START and accompanying user, technical and resource guides
+- Disability-Competent Care Self-Paced Training Assessment Review Tool (DCC-START) - a free resource to assist health plans, systems, and provider organizations in strengthening their efforts to provide more integrated, coordinated care to enrollees with disabilities by: - Assessing the disability competence of training materials - Identifying opportunities for training augmentation and enhancement informed by the DCC-START model - Offering a tailored selection of additional resources to enhance the effectiveness and completeness of the organization's disability training materials - Visit [resourcesforintegratedcare.com] to access the DCC-START and accompanying user, technical, and resource guides. - Visit [the Disability Etiquette publication] for tips on interacting with people with disabilities from the United Spinal Association.